-Guimauve is the stuff clouds are made of.
-It has the soft and cottony flavor of childhood, and resistance is futile when I spot the pretty pastel cubes in pastry shops.
+Guimauve — the French marshmallows — is the stuff clouds are made of.
+They have the soft and cottony flavor of childhood, and resistance is futile when I spot the pretty pastel cubes in pastry shops.

 And then one day, Christophe Michalak came along and showed me the way.
 As part of the publicity for his recent book C’est du gâteau !, an interview of him appeared in ELLE, along with his basic recipe for guimauve.
 And, miracle or miracles, that recipe called for honey, not glucose syrup.